xixilele1990/swap-meet/README.md

 - If there is no matching item in the `inventory`, the method should return `False`

 Entire concept: two users with an inventory should be able to swap items.

+### Wave 2

+The first three tests in wave 2 imply:

+- There is a class named `Item`
+- Each `Item` will have an attribute named `category`, which is an empty string by default
+- When we initialize an instance of `Item`, we can optionally pass in a string with the keyword argument `category`

+The last test in wave 2 implies:

+- When we stringify an instance of `Item` using `str()`, it returns `"Hello World!"`
+    - This implies `Item` overrides its stringify method

 ```
 Messily written notes to communicate the classes and their members